Sorry, you need to enable JavaScript to visit this website.

 Parliamentary elections

-The right to vote or its full exercise depends on the place of residence.
-The court may prohibit persons who have committed a criminal offence or whose capacity to act is impaired from exercising the right to vote.
+Suffrage or its full exercise is dependent on the place of residence.
+The court might prohibit those people who have committed crimes or have limited capacity to act from exercising the right of suffrage.

-Since the last amendment to the electoral law, the National Assembly has 199 seats instead of the previous 386.
-106 seats are elected in single-member constituencies, and the other 93 seats are allocated on the basis of national lists.
-The electoral system consists of one round of voting.
-While a simple majority is sufficient for the single-member constituency to enter the National Assembly (relative majority voting system), a 5% hurdle must be reached in proportional representation via the national lists [National Election Office (Nemzeti Választási Iroda)]
+Since 2014, the National Assembly has had 199 seats instead of the previous 386.
+106 seats are elected in single-member constituencies, and the other 93 are assigned based on national lists.
+The election system consists of a one-round voting.
+In the single-member constituency, a simple majority is enough to get into the National Assembly (relative majority election system); in proportional representation from national lists, a 5% threshold must be reached.

 Institutions of representative democracy